 The width of our targa bar, 2.6m or just short of 9', defined how wide our solar array could be.
 The length was defined by our aft support at the far end of our davits, which was about 1m from the targa bar.
 The panels could stick out past the aft support if the panel frames themselves were strong enough, but total panel length shouldn't be more than about 1.5m or 5'.
 With these physical restrictions, it became apparent that relatively long and narrow panels would fit the best.
 Researching what panels were available in 2001, we decided on four Kyocera 120W (nominal) panels.
 They're each about 25.5" x 56" (.65 x 1.42m) giving us an array width of 102" (2.59m).

-Our solar controller is a Solar Boost 50 from RV Power Products (now Blue Sky Energy) in California.
+Our solar controller is a Solar Boost 50 from Blue Sky Energy (ex RV Power Products) in California.
 It's really designed for RV use, not marine use, as the case is just painted steel.
 But it's a maximum power point tracking controller that provides us with a 3‑phase charging cycle and special programs for wet, Gel, or AGM batteries.
 It has separate sense leads, temperature compensation, a control head that shows us battery voltage, panel current, or current into the batteries, and it has lots of adjustments so we can tweak it just the way we want it.
-It was also one of the very few maximum power point tracking controllers available when we were looking back in 2001.
+Perhaps more important, it senses the current going into the battery (not just being produced) so it only switches to Float mode when the current required to maintain Acceptance drops down to 1% of the amp‑hour capacity of our battery bank, which is the best way to handle lead‑acid batteries.
+The SB50 can only handle 24v (nominal) input, so our 4 panels are wired as 2 strings of 24v.
 It has worked very well for us ever since we installed it in early 2002.
-The only problem we've had (besides a bit of rust on the case) is that it generates enough RF that we have to turn it off when we use our SSB radio, but we've found that we have to turn ALL our DC‑DC converters off, including our computer power supplies, fridge motors, and small inverters, as they all generate a fair amount of RF.
+The only problem we've had (besides a bit of rust on the case) is that it generates enough RF that we have to turn it off when we use our SSB radio, but we've found that we have to turn ALL our DC‑DC converters off, including our computer power supplies, fridge motors, small inverters, and even LED lights, as they all generate a fair amount of RF.

 Top Level: Home | Destinations | Cruising Info | Underwater | Boat Guests | Ocelot | Sue | Jon | Amanda | Chris | Site Map | Make a Comment